IllusiveCoder/Python-Course/README.md

 # Python-Course
 This Python course was designed for beginners, who dont know, how to begin with programming.
 I received addiotional help from ChatGPT and I provide one code example per chapter.
+Happy Coding!

 ## Overview
 <ol>